-Clothing - almost every human being on the planet wears some form of it.
-As an import industry in the United States, it brings in over $80 billion annually.
-Knowing the regulations for how to import clothes to the U.S. can help you navigate the process successfully.
+Clothing.
+Almost every human being on the planet wears some form of it.
+As an import industry in the United States, it brings in over $140 billion annually.
+Knowing the regulations for how to import clothes can help you navigate the process successfully.

 Our guide below details five rules for importing clothing and apparel to the U.S. that will help you avoid heavy penalties and delays.